Oklahoma State Regents for Higher Education: Role of the State Regents

 The State Regents prescribe academic standards of higher education, determine functions and courses of study at state colleges and universities, grant degrees, recommend to the Oklahoma Legislature budget allocations for each college and university, and recommend proposed fees within limits set by the Legislature.
 The State Regents also manage 27 scholarship and special programs.
-In addition, in cooperation with the Oklahoma Office of Management and Enterprise Services, the State Regents operate OneNet, the state's information and telecommunications network for education and government.
+In addition, in cooperation with the Oklahoma Office of Management and Enterprise Services, the State Regents operate OneNet, the state's research and education network (REN).
 The regents also oversee the Oklahoma Guaranteed Student Loan Program, which guarantees loans made to students by the private sector.

 Cooperative Alliances

 The State Regents have a partnership with the Oklahoma Department of Career and Technology Education where students enrolled in certain technical courses at a local technology center can earn transcribed college credit.